ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 For example, consider the updates graph in {{fig-ug-schema}}.
-If the client wants to query the content of the first update item (0 -> 101) whose media type is "application/alto- costmap+json", it must send a request to "/tips/2718281828459/ug/0/101" and set the "Accept" header to "application/alto- costmap+json, application/alto-error+json".
-See {{iu-example}} for a concrete example.
+If the client wants to query the content of the first update item (0 -> 101) whose media type is "application/alto-costmap+json", it must send a request to "/tips/2718281828459/ug/0/101" and set the "Accept" header to "application/alto-costmap+json,application/alto-error+json".
+See {{iu-example}}
+for a concrete example.

 ## Response